mervinkogei/Akan_Name/README.md

 ## Known Bugs
 * my function to check on the date is not working efficiently
+* my swicth case on the gender doesnt't display on the page

 ## License
 > MIT License &copy 2019 VIncent K Kogei